-It means something quite specific: namely, the ability to compete with other soccer nations on a credible basis — not just qualifying for a World Cup, but doing so repeatedly, quadrennial after quadrennial.
-Ultimately, for a nation so populous, rich and ambitious as the United States, it means playing other soccer powers on more or less equal footing at successive World Cup tournaments.
+It means something quite specific actually: the ability to compete with other soccer nations on a credible basis — not just qualifying for a World Cup, but doing so repeatedly, quadrennial after quadrennial.
+Ultimately, for a nation so populous, rich and ambitious as the United States, it means playing other footballing powers on more or less equal footing at successive World Cup tournaments.

 By this international standard, soccer in the United States — for much of the 20th century — flat out failed to come of age.
-Today, it clearly has.

 Conventional wisdom rarely provides the exactitude we seek when meting out these historical tipping points.
 Here, however, it should be spot on, for all meaningful progress in development of the U.S. game, internationally (and domestically, as it happens), stems from a single moment: Nov.
-19, 1989, in Port of Spain, on the island of Trinidad.
+19, 1989, in Port of Spain, on the ever-consequential island of Trinidad.

 Or, to provide further context, some eight months before Dave Rose stopped eating meat.

-FIFA, the game’s international ruling body and organizer of the World Cup, had cannily tied bestowal of the ‘94 tournament to our formation of a proper national league — something this country had sadly lacked since 1984.
-And so it can be safely said that the official formation of Major League Soccer (MLS), in 1993, its inaugural season (in 1996), and the league’s steady growth since all stem from that famous victory in Port of Spain, as well — as do the bidding wars for TV rights we read about today (pitting broadcast goliaths Fox, NBC and ESPN).
+FIFA, the game’s often feckless international ruling body, had gotten something quite right here: It had cannily tied bestowal of the ‘94 tournament to American formation of a proper national league — something this country had sadly lacked since 1984.
+And so we can safely assert that the official formation of Major League Soccer (MLS), in 1993, its inaugural season (in 1996), and the league’s steady growth since all stem from that famous victory in Port of Spain, as well — as do the bidding wars for TV rights we read about today (pitting broadcast goliaths Fox, NBC and ESPN).

-There is certainly plenty to celebrate from that year, when the U.S. hosted a FIFA World Cup for the first and only time, when the Yanks clambered out of a tough group before falling to eventual champion Brazil, 1-0, in the Round of 16, before 100,000 onlookers in the Rose Bowl.
-Indeed, no small number of players on the field that day in Port of Spain also occupied roster spots on the ’94 World Cup squad.
+There is certainly plenty to celebrate from 2002, when the U.S. did indeed progress further than it ever has.
+There is much to savor from 1994, when the U.S. hosted a FIFA (men’s) World Cup for the first and only time, when the Yanks clambered out of a tough group before falling to eventual champion Brazil, 1-0, in the round of 16, before 100,000 onlookers at the Rose Bowl.
+Indeed, no small number of players on the field that day in Port of Spain also occupied roster spots on the 1994World Cup squad.

-Generation Zero broke down the door following decades of domestic obscurity and international futility; their immediate successors had the luxury of walking through an open door into the limelight.
+Generation Zero broke down the door following decades of domestic obscurity and international futility; their immediate successors in particular had the luxury of walking through that open door into the limelight.

 The accomplishments and impact of the USMNT from 1987 through the Italian World Cup of 1990 represent a veritable recipe for pantheon-ascension.
 In the continuum of modern U.S. soccer, these men — all born between 1963 and 1969 — are the Founding Fathers.